Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Sample Lagrangians

 and thus

 With

 the energy-momentum tensors follow as:

-Our conclusion is that non-symmetric \emph{canonical} energy-momentum tensor $\theta^{\,\nu\mu}$ represents the correct source term of gravitation for a Proca system.
-The tensor $\theta^{\,\nu\mu}$ thus entails an increased weighting of the kinetic energy over the mass as compared to the \emph{metric} energy momentum tensor $T^{\nu\mu}$ in their roles as the source of gravity.
-This holds independently of the particular model for the ``free'' (uncoupled) gravitational field, whose dynamics is encoded in the Lagrangian $\LCd_{R}$ of the generic Einstein-type equation~(\ref{eq:noe-cond10a}).
+Our conclusion is that for a Proca system the asymmetric \emph{canonical} energy-momentum tensor $\theta^{\,\nu\mu}$ represents the correct source term for gravitation.
+Remarkably, the tensor $\theta^{\,\nu\mu}$ thus entails an increased weighting of the kinetic energy over the mass as compared to the \emph{metric} energy momentum tensor $T^{\nu\mu}$ in their roles as the source of gravity.
+This holds independently of the particular model for the ``free'' (uncoupled) gravitational field, whose dynamics is encoded in the Lagrangian $\LCd_{R}$ of Eq.~(\ref{eq:noe-cond10a}).

 From the Euler-Lagrange field equation for the vector field $a_{\mu}$,

 the covariant divergence of the canonical energy-momentum tensor is obtained as